banklab/banklab.github.io/index.md

 ---

-**08.09.2025:** We are hosting [Timothy Fuqua](https://scholar.google.com/citations?user=oinW8hAAAAAJ&hl=en&oi=ao), Postdoctoral researcher at [Andreas Wagner's lab](https://sites.google.com/view/evo-wagner), University of Zurich, Switzerland, as an invited speaker for our lab meeting.
+**15.09.2025** We are hosting [Martin Kapun](https://scholar.google.com/citations?user=teelSJ8AAAAJ&hl=en&oi=ao), Research assistant at the Natural History museum in Vienna, Austrira, as an invited speaker for our lab meeting.

 ---

 ### Past events

+---

+**08.09.2025:** We are hosting [Timothy Fuqua](https://scholar.google.com/citations?user=oinW8hAAAAAJ&hl=en&oi=ao), Postdoctoral researcher at [Andreas Wagner's lab](https://sites.google.com/view/evo-wagner), University of Zurich, Switzerland, as an invited speaker for our lab meeting.

 ---